argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `number`: The ID number of the pull request.
 * `branch`: The name of the branch of the pull request head.
 * `branch_slug`: The branch name will be cleaned to be conform to the DNS label standard as defined in [RFC 1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names), and truncated to 50 characters to give room to append/suffix-ing it with 13 more characters.
-* `target_branch`: The name of the target branch of the pull request.
-* `target_branch_slug`: The target branch name will be cleaned to be conform to the DNS label standard as defined in [RFC 1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names), and truncated to 50 characters to give room to append/suffix-ing it with 13 more characters.
 * `head_sha`: This is the SHA of the head of the pull request.
 * `head_short_sha`: This is the short SHA of the head of the pull request (8 characters long or the length of the head SHA if it's shorter).
-* `head_short_sha_7`: This is the short SHA of the head of the pull request (7 characters long or the length of the head SHA if it's shorter).
 * `labels`: The array of pull request labels.
 (Supported only for Go Template ApplicationSet manifests.)

 ## Webhook Configuration